catalyst-team/catalyst/README.md

 During the tests, we compare their convergence metrics in order to verify the correctness of the training procedure and its reproducibility.

-As a result, Catalyst provides fully tested, and reproducible best practices for your deep learning research.
+As a result, Catalyst provides fully tested and reproducible best practices for your deep learning research.